 Studies and Research about Parentese

-On the other side, he is exposed to a woman speaking 8 seconds of normal speech.
-As he’s listening to both women speak, it is clear that he prefers the woman speaking in parentese.
+On the other side, he is exposed to a woman speaking eight seconds of normal speech.
+As he listens to both women speak, it is clear that he prefers the woman speaking in parentese.

 He shows this by consistently turning his head in the direction of the woman who is speaking in motherese/parentese.
-You can even hear him cooing after the woman is finished talking to him.
+You can even hear him cooing after the woman finishes talking to him.

-Patricia Kuhl’s lab has done studies which show when infants listen to speech, “not only does the auditory cortex area in their brain light up, but the motor areas that will eventually speak light up,” she said, showing the baby is getting ready to talk back.
+Patricia Kuhl’s lab has done studies that show when infants listen to speech, “not only does the auditory cortex area in their brain light up but the motor areas that will eventually speak light up,” she said, showing the baby is getting ready to talk back.